-According to Research and Markets [1], the Global AI healthcare market size is expected to grow from \$6.1 billion in 2021 to \$64.11 billion by 2027.
-76% of AI use cases in healthcare are related to diagnosis and treatment systems, followed by automated customer service agents and digital assistants [2].
+According to Research and Markets [1], the Global AI in healthcare market size is expected to grow from \$6.1 billion in 2021 and reach \$64.11 billion by 2027.
+76% of the AI use cases in healthcare are related to diagnosis and treatment systems followed by automated customer service agents and digital assistants [2].

 As the world learned during the COVID-19 crisis, the fast pace of research in the medical field is utterly critical.
-AI helped pharma companies develop a COVID-19 vaccine in record time [3-4].
-Analyzing chest X-ray images was the fastest way to diagnose the disease in its early days.
-However, the number of patients was high, and healthcare specialists were under a lot of pressure.
-Computer vision solutions to aid the specialists proved to be extremely helpful in such circumstances.
+Al helped the pharma companies develop a COVID-19 vaccine in record time [3-4].
+Analyzing chest X-ray images was the fastest way to diagnose this disease in its early days.
+However, the number of patients was high, and the healthcare specialists were under a lot of pressure.
+Computer vision solutions to aid the specialists are extremely helpful in such circumstances.

-In addition, natural language processing techniques have helped scientists rapidly keep track of new advances in Covid treatments.
-The White House and a coalition of leading research groups has released the COVID-19 Open Research Dataset (CORD-19) of over 1,000,000 scholarly articles about COVID-19 [5].
+On the other hand, natural language processing techniques have helped scientists rapidly keep track of new advances in covid treatment.
+The White House and a coalition of leading research groups have released the COVID-19 Open Research Dataset (CORD-19) of over 1,000,000 scholarly articles about COVID-19 [5].
 This freely available dataset is provided to the global research community to apply recent advances in natural language processing to generate new insights and treatments against COVID-19.
-A number of NLP models have been used to extract insights from this open dataset on infection and mortality rates in different demographics and symptoms of the disease, identifying suitable drugs for repurposing and interactions with other diseases [5].
+A number of NLP models have been used to extract insights from this open dataset on infection and mortality rates in different demographics, symptoms of the disease, identifying suitable drugs for repurposing and interactions with other diseases [5].

-Habana offers AI compute hardware and software solutions to increase the pace of research providing such solutions by shortening the time of AI experiment cycles.
-We are also proud that our solutions reduce R&D costs, letting researchers explore more within their budgets.
+Habana offers hardware and software solutions to increase the pace of research providing such solutions by shortening the time of AI experiment cycles.
+We are also proud that our solutions reduce the R&D costs letting the researchers explore more within their budget.